vidispine/hull-tutorials/dev-to/kubernetes-dashboard-hull/06_service_api/README.md

 {{- end }}
 ```

 Again there is a reference to the `.Values.protocolHttp` property which now exists in the `hull.config.specific` section.
-The `ports`' `name` and `targetPort` are set dependend on `protocolHttp` while the `externalPort` is centrally defined.
+The `ports`' `name` and `targetPort` are set dependent on `protocolHttp` while the `externalPort` is centrally defined.
 Therefore it makes sense to centralize access to `externalPort` under `hull.config.specific`, even more so because the `externalPort` is also accessed when defining the Ingress (more on that later).
 To do so execute:

 ```sh
 sed '/^\s\s\s\sspecific/r'<(